distrust-foundation/AirgapOS/README.md

 ## About ##

-A live buildroot based distribution designed for managing secrets offline.
+A live buildroot based Liux distribution designed for managing secrets offline.

 Built for those of us that want to be -really- sure our most important secrets are managed in a clean environment with an "air gap" between us and the